Calculate page height and width Skip to content

 The awareness content takes any form depending on what your audience prefers, for example, articles, podcasts, and videos.

-Meaningful metrics to track at awareness stage:
+Meaningful metrics to track at the awareness stage:

 • Traffic

-• Dwell time/Time spend engaging with content
+• Dwell time/Time spent engaging with content

 Why engagement (dwell time) is crucial at the awareness stage?
 Because it’s almost impossible to turn an uninterested visitor into a lead.
 The ultimate purpose of the awareness stage is to drive visitors down to the consideration stage.